Johnny Herbert: Formula 3000

-In 1991, he returned to the team at the Canadian Grand Prix following the departure of Julian Bailey.
+In 1991, Herbert returned to the team at the Canadian Grand Prix following the departure of Julian Bailey.
 He had to relinquish his seat to Michael Bartels while Grands Prix clashed with Japanese F3000 meetings.
 His first points finish in almost three years came at the 1992 South African Grand Prix when he drove his two-year old Lotus chassis to sixth place.
 He repeated this result in France, by which time Lotus had introduced the more competitive 107.
 Poor reliability and bad luck cost him the chance to add to his points tally but Herbert showed well against his highly rated teammate, future-World Champion Mika Häkkinen.
-In the 24 races the two drove alongside each other at Lotus, Herbert outqualified the Finn fourteen times.
+In the 24 races the two drove alongside each other at Lotus, Herbert outqualified Häkkinen fourteen times.
 1993 was his most successful season with Lotus, finishing in fourth place three times.
 But 1994 was a disaster as the team was blighted by financial woes.
 He utilised an upgraded Mugen Honda introduced for the Italian Grand Prix to qualify a magnificent fourth but hopes of a strong finish were quashed when he was involved in a multi-car collision at the first corner.
 Lotus' lack of resources meant he had to use the spare car with the old-spec Mugen engine, which didn't last long before it expired.
 His final race for Lotus came at the Portuguese Grand Prix.

 Herbert was among the drivers who drove this Mazda 787B to victory at the 1991 24 Hours of Le Mans.

-During 1991, he also drove two rounds of the Fuji Long Distance Sports Car Series, co-driving a Mazda 787B, finishing fourth both times.
+During 1991, Herbert also drove two rounds of the Fuji Long Distance Sports Car Series, co-driving a Mazda 787B, finishing fourth both times.
 His decision at the July round to stop his car and aid a fellow competitor who had suffered a puncture at high speed would earn him the Sportsman Award at the 1991 Autosport Awards.